 Oncoplastic breast surgery removes the stigma of patients having to live with deformity of the breast after tumour removal.
-National Cancer Centre Singapore (NCCS) gives an insight into this emerging technique.
+National Cancer Centre Singapore (NCCS) gives an insight into this technique.

 Another option is oncoplastic breast surgery, an emerging discipline in which breast conservation surgery combines oncologic or cancer treatment principles with plastic surgical techniques.
 “The goal is to completely remove the cancer, with good surgical margins, while maintaining or improving cosmesis,” said

-Dr Veronique Tan, Consultant and Breast Surgeon,
+Clinical Associate Professor Veronique Tan, Consultant and Breast Surgeon,

-Division of Surgical Oncology,
+Division of Surgery & Surgical Oncology,

 Established plastic surgical techniques to reduce or lift breasts may be used with cancer surgery to reshape a breast, resulting in a cancer-free breast that is of normal shape, albeit of a smaller size.
 A breast reduction on the opposite breast may be performed at the same time for better symmetry.